finos/common-domain-model/documentation/source/documentation.rst

 Elective Provisions
 ^^^^^^^^^^^^^^^^^^^
 This section describes the modelling approach and data structure for election provisions, which are the detailed terms of agreement in each legal document.
-The section concludesw with relevant examples to illustrate the approach and structure.
+The section concludes with relevant examples to illustrate the approach and structure.

 Modelling Approach
 """"""""""""""""""

 In many cases the pre-printed clauses in legal agreement templates for OTC Derivatives offer pre-defined elections that the parties can select.
 In these cases, the clauses are explcitly identified in the the agreement templates, including the potential values for each election (e.g. an election from a list of options or a specific type of information such as an amount, date or city).
-The design of the elective provisions in the CDM to represent these instances is a direct reflection of the choices in the clause and uses boolean attributes, or enumeration lists to achieve the necessary outcome.
+The design of the elective provisions in the CDM to represent these instances is a direct reflection of the choices in the clause and uses boolean attributes or enumeration lists to achieve the necessary outcome.

-However in some cases, the agreement template may identify a clause but not all the appplicable values, e.g. when a single version of a clause term is provided with a space for parties to agree on a term that is not defined in the template.
+However, in some cases, the agreement template may identify a clause but not all the appplicable values, e.g. when a single version of a clause term is provided with a space for parties to agree on a term that is not defined in the template.
 In order to support these instances, the CDM uses string attributes to capture the clause in a free text format.

 Election Structure
 """"""""""""""""""

-The structure of the elections contained within each agreement data type in the CDM are modelled to reflect the structure of the legal agreements that they represent for ease of reference.
+For ease of reference, the structure of the elections contained within each agreement data type in the CDM are modelled to reflect the structure of the legal agreements that they represent.
 Each data type contains a set of elections or election families which can be used to represent the clauses contained within the corresponding legal agreement, regardless of vintage or governing law.

-This approach allows the representation of elections in the CDM to focus on their intended business outcome regardless of their particular drafting form, in order to better support the standardisation of related business processes.
+This approach allows the representation of elections in the CDM to focus on their intended business outcome in order to better support the standardisation of related business processes.

-For example, ``CreditSupportAgreementElections`` contains all the elections that may be applicable to a credit support agreement and can be used to define any of the Credit Support Agreements currently supported by the CDM:
+For example, ``CreditSupportAgreementElections`` , which is one of the four agreement types contains all the elections that may be applicable to a credit support agreement and can be used to define any of the Credit Support Agreements currently supported by the CDM:

 * ISDA 2016 Phase One Credit Support Annex (“CSA”) (Security Interest – New York Law)
 * ISDA 2016 Phase One Credit Support Deed (“CSD”) (Security Interest – English Law)